laravel/docs/prompts.md

 <a name="forms"></a>
 ## Forms

-Often, you will have multiple prompts that will be executed one after the other to collect information before performing actions.
-You may use the `form` function to create a grouped set of prompts for the user to fill in:
+Often, you will have multiple prompts that will be displayed in sequence to collect information before performing additional actions.
+You may use the `form` function to create a grouped set of prompts for the user to complete:

 ```php
 use function Laravel\Prompts\form;